vingit20/aws-codepipeline-github/README.md

 # aws-codepipeline-github
-Example: AWS CodePipeline with GitHub as a source
+Example: AWS CodePipeline with GitHub as a source.